JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 are true, the conclusion is likely to be true { as long as no counterarguments could be brought forward. is argument that is not [[deductive]] but where the [[premises]] do to some degree support the [[conclusion]]. (can have [[premises]] true but lead to false [[conclusion]])

+observations turn out to be theory-dependent.
+That makes it difficult to hold that they form a complete objective basis that will always lead to consensus.